Khuda Bakhsh: Foundation of Oriental Public Library

 The library was designated as an institution of national importance on 26 December 1969.
 By an act of Parliament.

 Death

 Khuda Bakhsh was a very simple man with great vision and commitment.
 He died on 3 August 1908 and was buried in the library primase.

 Legacy and recognition

 Sir Khuda Bakhsh was given the title of "Khan Bahadur" in 1881.
 He was knighted with the Order of the Indian Empire in 1903.
+He was a member of the Royal Asiatic Society.

 The Khuda Bakhsh Award for scholars for their lifetime achievements in the fields in which the library specializes was created in his honor in 1992.
 Mahatma Gandhi commented on the legacy of Bakhsh: "I heard about this beautiful library nine years ago and I've been looking forward to seeing it ever since.
 I was very happy to see the priceless treasure of rare books here.
 I pay tribute to the great founder of this library who has spent every penny to give this invaluable treasure to India."

+The historian, Jadunath Sarkar, referred to Khuda Bakhsh as the "Indian Bodley" in reference to Thomas Bodley, the founder of the Bodleian Library.